yuqiii-wang/KnowledgeNotes/languages/java/java_advanced.md

 There are several differences between `HashMap` and `Hashtable` in Java:

 `Hashtable` is synchronized, whereas HashMap is not.
 This makes `HashMap` better for non-threaded applications, as unsynchronized Objects typically perform better than synchronized ones.

-`Hashtable` does not allow null keys or values. `HashMap` allows one null key and any number of null values.
+`Hashtable` does not allow null keys or values.
+`HashMap` allows one null key and any number of null values.

 Since synchronization is not an issue for you, use `HashMap`.
-If synchronization becomes an issue, you may also look at `ConcurrentHashMap`.
+If synchronization becomes an issue, use `ConcurrentHashMap`.

 **Why HashMap is not thread-safe**: